Quran: Literary style

 The Quran's message is conveyed with various literary structures and devices.
 In the original Arabic, the suras and verses employ phonetic and thematic structures that assist the audience's efforts to recall the message of the text.
-Muslims assert (according to the Quran itself) that the Quranic content and style is inimitable.
+Muslims, such as Dr. Mustafa Khattab in his The Clear Quran assert, according to the Quran itself, that the Quranic content and style is inimitable.

 The language of the Quran has been described as "rhymed prose" as it partakes of both poetry and prose; however, this description runs the risk of failing to convey the rhythmic quality of Quranic language, which is more poetic in some parts and more prose-like in others.
 Rhyme, while found throughout the Quran, is conspicuous in many of the earlier Meccan suras, in which relatively short verses throw the rhyming words into prominence.
 The effectiveness of such a form is evident for instance in Sura 81, and there can be no doubt that these passages impressed the conscience of the hearers.
 Frequently a change of rhyme from one set of verses to another signals a change in the subject of discussion.
 Later sections also preserve this form but the style is more expository.

+Today, the Quranic text contains numerous expressions ('ql' meaning "say") that create the image of it as a direct divine word commanding Muhammad.
+Michael Cook has noted an aspect of this phenomenon.
+There was no distinction between "say" or "he said" in the original texts (Rasm).
+However, later texts standardized the "ql" expression (which can be read as both "he said" and "say") in these texts to be read as "say" in many places.
+(According to the current reading style, the word "Say" appears a total of 332 times in the Quran.)